bis-java-git/rest-prime-service/readme.md

 <p> Please read following comments to get started</p>

-<p>To generate a jar file, navigate to the project folder and type:</p>
+<p>To generate a rest-prime-service.jar file, navigate to the project folder and type:</p>
 <h1>mvn clean install</h1>
 <p>This will run all the Unit tests, Performance test and Integration test and build a rest-prime-service.jar file</p>